 What will I do on this project?

-Your main role is to support children at kindergartens, schools, or special needs centres.
+Your main role is to support children at kindergartens, schools, or special needs centers.
 Here are the activities you’ll get involved with:

 - Play educational games that teach important early childhood development skills and encourage learning